Changes to Medicaid

 Overview

 Maintaining Medicaid Expansion coverage requires meeting monthly community engagement requirements.
-These requirements apply to all Medicaid Expansion participants who do not meet the criteria for an exemption.
+These requirements apply to all Medicaid Expansion participants who do not meet the criteria for an exclusion.

 Required Hours

-If you are aged 19 to 64, you must complete 80 hours each month of approved activities, unless you qualify for an exemption.
+If you are aged 19 to 64, you must complete 80 hours each month of approved activities, unless you qualify for an exclusion.

 Qualifying Activities